maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/13-imperial-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-early-in-person.md

 priority: "Minor"
 ---

-**You can vote in person starting before Election Day from Monday, May 9 through Election Day, Tuesday, June 7.**
+You can vote in person starting before Election Day from from 29 days before Election Day through the day before Election Day.

 **Early voting location and hours:**
 Imperial County Elections Office